jacobmacdonald02/TRP479-Spatial-Data-Science/README.md

 &nbsp;

-This is a repository created for the module TRP479 in Spring 2024.
-It primarily holds the code for the Google CoLab notebooks that we will be using.
-Slides and other resources are available through Blackboard.
+This is a repository created for the University of Sheffield School of Geography and Planning module TRP479 in Spring 2025.
+It primarily holds the code for the Google CoLab (Python) notebooks that we will be using.
+Slides and other resources are linked here and available through Blackboard.

 &nbsp;